Facebook Is Killing Me

 I think Facebook is killing me.
-Something that has been on my mind a lot lately is the success and greatness (or perceived) of the lives of those around me in comparison to my own.
-So when deciding to brainstorm this thought further into a post, I came to realize that many of these separate, unique thoughts have one thing in common — Facebook plays a role in all of them.
+Something that has been on my mind a lot lately is the success and (or at least perceived) greatness of the lives of those around me in comparison with my own.
+So through brainstorming this kernel of a thought into a post, I came to realize that many of these separate, unique thoughts have one thing in common — Facebook plays a role in all of them.

 But before I continue, this topic reminds me of a line from “Bravado” by Lorde: